vgl/set-locale/README.md

 set-locale
 ==========

-set-locale is a localization string provider as a service.
+set-locale is a localization string provider as a service...

 ## api request examples